Esauidk/DirectXLearningProject/README.md

 # Direct X Pipeline
-**Before rendering an object in Direct X, there are settings that need to be setup**:
+**Before rendering an object in Direct X, there are components that need to be initialized**:
 - Device
 - Swap Chain
 - Context